fah-04/promptguardX/README.md

 ## 📌 About The Project

-PromptGuardian Pro is a real-time, session-aware security layer that acts as a firewall for AI prompts.
+Prompt GuardX is a real-time, session-aware security layer that acts as a firewall for AI prompts.
 It protects AI applications from prompt injections and jailbreak attempts through intelligent monitoring, risk scoring, and automatic intervention.

 ### 🔥 The Problem